Zebra

 Scientific Name Of Zebra

-1. the Grevy's zebra
+1. The Grevy's zebra

-2. the Plains zebra and
+2. The Mountain zebra and

-3. the mountain zebra
+3. The Plains zebra

 Facts And Features About Zebra